redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 {{< clients-example search_vss dump_data />}}

 ### 2. Store the demo data in your database
-Then, you need to iterate over the `bikes`  array to store the data as [JSON](https://redis.io/docs/stack/json/) documents in the database by using the [JSON.SET](https://redis.io/commands/json.set/) command.
-You'll do this using a [pipeline](https://redis.io/docs/manual/pipelining/) to minimize the round-trip times:
+Then, you iterate over the `bikes`  array to store the data as [JSON](https://redis.io/docs/stack/json/) documents in the database by using the [JSON.SET](https://redis.io/commands/json.set/) command.
+The below code uses a [pipeline](https://redis.io/docs/manual/pipelining/) to minimize the round-trip times:

 {{< clients-example search_vss load_data />}}